Henry Sanborn Noyes Professor of Literature

 Fax: (847) 467-1545

-She has published a number of essays and articles on American literature and culture, including "Before the American Novel" is the lead essay in The Oxford History of the American Novel (Oxford UP, 2013); "Lincoln in International Memory" is in The Cambridge Companion to Abraham Lincoln (Cambridge UP, 2012); "Perverting the American Renaissance: Poe, Democracy, Critical Theory" is in Poe and American Culture (LSU University Press, 2011); "Whitman, Melville, and the Tribulations of Democracy" is in A Companion to American Literature and Culture (Blackwell Publishing, 2010); "Radical Jefferson," an invited response to Michael Hardt's "Jefferson and Democracy" is in American Quarterly (June 2007); and "Whitman, Marx, and the American 1848" is in Walt Whitman: The Sequicentennial Essays (2007).
+She is the author of numerous essays and articles on American literature and culture, including "Before the American Novel,” the lead essay in The Oxford History of the American Novel (Oxford UP, 2014); "Lincoln in International Memory," in The Cambridge Companion to Abraham Lincoln (Cambridge UP, 2012); "Perverting the American Renaissance: Poe, Democracy, Critical Theory,” in Poe and the Remapping of Antebellum Print Culture (LSU UP, 2012); "Whitman, Melville, and the Tribulations of Democracy,” in A Companion to American Literature and Culture (Blackwell Publishing, 2010); "Radical Jefferson," an invited response to Michael Hardt's "Jefferson and Democracy" in American Quarterly (June 2007); and "Whitman, Marx, and the American 1848," in Walt Whitman: The Sequicentennial Essays (2007).